hackclub/hackclub/workshops/dodge/README.md

 var player;
 ```

-This line creates a variable called "player".
+This line creates a variable named "player."
 We'll be able to store something in this variable and refer to it later.
 Having this outside of the other functions will allow us to refer to the variable from either function, and anywhere else in the document.
 This is called a global variable, because it's accessible from everywhere.

 And now let's define it into existence.
 We'll need to decide where to place it, and how big it is.
 How about at the bottom, in the middle of the canvas, and say, a 50x50 square?